 adb push

-, you can transfer a file or directory from your computer to your Android device.
+With adb push, you can transfer a file or directory from your computer to your Android device.

 Example: